qwergram/django.nV/README.md

 ### *Missing Function Level Access Control*

 The get requests to restricted views prevent unauthorized access to certain pages, but the post requests still go through.
+The solution was to check if `user.is_authenticated()` and redirect the user if they aren't.

+### *Cross-site Request Forgery*

+This is kind of dumb...
+There is a `{% csrf_token %}` included on all the views that do post requests, but there is a `@csrf_exempt` property on all the views that the forms post to.
+I just removed the decorators.